Large-Scale Auto-bidding with Nash Equilibrium Constraints: Experiments

-\textbf{Experiment Setup.} We conduct the simulated experiments based on an open source advertising system \cite{su2024auctionnet} with 100 agents.
+We conduct experiments to validate the effectiveness of our approach.
+Specifically, the experiments are conducted based on an open source advertising system \cite{su2024auctionnet} with 1000 agents and 70,000 impressions.
 Note that each algorithm is tested with 10 random seeds to obtain the standard deviation (std) of the performance.
-In real-world experiments, we conduct A/B tests on one of the world's largest e-commerce platforms, TaoBao, with about 1.6k agents for 4 days.